Schneegans/Fly-Pie/docs/creating-actions.md

 # Creating New Action Types for Fly-Pie

 There are two fundamental item types in Fly-Pie: _Actions_ and _Menus_.
-Actions have an `activate()` method which is called when the user selects them; Menus can have child Actions or child Menus.
+Actions have an `onSelect()` method which is called when the user selects them; Menus can have child Actions or child Menus.

 If you want to create a new Action type for Fly-Pie, this guide is made for you!
 As an example, we will create an Action which shows a notification with a user-defined message whenever it is selected.